meltyourface/blank/posts/Rainbow/Esoteric-Rainbow-Colors-Rituals-Meditations-for-Personal-Growth/index.md

 **Indigo**: Intuition and Psychic Abilities

-Spiritual Associations: Indigo is linked to intuition, psychic abilities, and spiritual insight.
+**Spiritual Associations**: Indigo is linked to intuition, psychic abilities, and spiritual insight.
 It resonates with the third eye chakra (Ajna) and elevates consciousness and inner wisdom.

 Rituals & Meditations: To harness indigo's energy, engage in practices that heighten intuition, such as divination or journaling.
 Meditate on the third eye chakra, envisioning an indigo light that guides your intuitive explorations.